 About this Artist

-In 2012, she was unanimously awarded the Credit Suisse Young Artists Award which led to her debut with the Wiener Philharmoniker under Bernard Haitink at the Lucerne Festival.
-In 2016, she made her acclaimed debut with the Berlin Philharmonic under Sir Simon Rattle as part of their Europa Konzert and she returns during the 2017/18 season for her subscription debut at the Philharmonie, as well as concerts at the Baden Baden Easter Festival with Iván Fischer.
+Vilde Frang’s profound musicianship and exceptional lyricism has elevated her as one of the leading and most individual violinists of her generation.
+In 2012 she was unanimously awarded the Credit Suisse Young Artists Award which led to her debut with the Wiener Philharmoniker under Bernard Haitink at the Lucerne Festival.
+In 2016 Vilde made her acclaimed debut with the Berliner Philharmoniker under Sir Simon Rattle as part of their Europa Konzert and returned during the 2017-18 season for subscription concerts at the Berlin Philharmonie and at the Baden Baden Easter Festival with Ivan Fischer.

 The 2020-21 season includes highly anticipated debuts with the Chicago Symphony and Israel Philharmonic orchestras, as well as return visits to the Budapest Festival Orchestra with Ivan Fischer, a Swiss tour with Les Siècles and François-Xavier Roth, Munich Philharmonic with Fabio Luisi, Staatskapelle Dresden with Herbert Blomstedt and the Chamber Orchestra of Europe with Sir Simon Rattle.
 Highlights of recent seasons have included engagements with London Symphony Orchestra, Concertgebouw Orchestra, Tonhalle Orchestra Zurich, Orchestre de Paris, Oslo Philharmonic, Leipzg Gewandhaus Orchester and in North America with the Los Angeles Philharmonic, Cleveland Orchestra, Pittsburgh Symphony and her debut at Lincoln Center’s Mostly Mozart Festival in New York.